 Maybe you have a physical location or maybe you don’t.
 Let’s pretend that you do… Would you willingly close the door of your shop, office or restaurant to 15% of your customers?
-I would guess your answer is likely no. But that’s exactly what you’re doing with your website if you’re not taking the necessary steps to ensure your site is ADA compliant.
+I would guess your answer is likely no. But that’s exactly what you’re doing with your website if you’re not taking steps to improve your site’s accessibility.

 We believe that every website – whether it’s for a business, nonprofit organization, or government entity – should be accessible to all.
 It’s not just the right thing to do.
 In many cases, it’s also a legal obligation.